 - Initiatives have a tendency to become high-level and far removed from the actual work.
 All teams need to have same understanding what the initiative will contribute to before breaking it down in Epics.

-Getting to know the fundamentals of Jira Portfolio, starting with understanding themes and initiatives.
-What are they…www.atlassian.com
+Jira Portfolio - The Fundamentals - Atlassian Blogs_Getting to know the fundamentals of Jira Portfolio, starting with understanding themes and initiatives.
+What are they…_www.atlassian.com

 Job Stories: what is the context and causality of your feature?